 Photo of this post by Morgan R. LevyFounder of this blog and into mosaics since my studies in Naples, Italy.

 I have an M.A. in Cultural studies and spent two years in Spilimbergo in North Italy at Scuola Mosaicisti del Friuli for a fulltime mosaicista training.
-Back in Düsseldorf, Germany since 2015, I now make, teach and write about mosaic art and work parttime as a project manager.
+Back in Düsseldorf, Germany since 2015, I now make, teach and write about mosaic art.

 Yoga and running help me clear my mind and whenever I can I travel – if possible to meet new faces for the section 'People' in this blog.